RootlessAgrarian/mappingguide/docs/Resources.md

 intersection prefab has 2 green squares :-)  solves red/red impasse red dots carry the item properties

+Bezier patches can impact performace if overused in a small area

 Nico:
 That is not an easy question to answer at all.
 I will try to cover them all quickly: